 It's easy to overlook all the details when contacting carriers individually.
 Leaning on a shipping partner helps bring all the variables together to simplify shipper operations.

-Know your costs for better quotes
+Know your international freight shipping costs for better quotes

 - Government regulatory fees, including export licenses